jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 (1) Email invitation: in the meeting reservation interface, select email client for sending invitations.
 The email client would be automatically invoked when clicking for reservation, with invitation messages being copied in the email.
 User can directly enter recipient’s email address to send the invitation.
 (2) SMS invitation: select the invitation mode of SMS invitation.
 Clicking **Reserve**, the SMS invitation interface would pop up.
 Fill in the name and mobile number, and click **Add** and **Invite**.
 The recipients would receive an invitation SMS later.

  (3) Copy invitation: select Others as the invitation mode.
 Clicking **Reserve**, the interface of copying invitation would pop up.
-Clicking **Copy to Clipboard**, it would prompt that “Invitation has been copied to clipboard."
+Clicking **Copy to Clipboard**, it would prompt that "Invitation has been copied to clipboard."
 2. User Invitation for a Scheduled Meeting
 If you want to invite users for a scheduled meeting, click **Invite** under the corresponding meeting in the meeting schedule interface, and an invitation interface would pop up.
 Select a proper mode to invite users.
 1. Email Invitation